 It comes from the fruit of oil palm trees which grow in tropical rainforests.
 Crude palm oil comes from squeezing the fleshy fruit, and palm kernel oil comes from crushing the kernel or the stone in the middle of the fruit.

 Compared to other crops per hectare, palm oil produces a much higher yield so is also an incredibly efficient crop.
 Sounds pretty good, right?

 The problem is how land is cleared to make way for palm oil plantations.
-Uncontrolled clearing of forests has led to widespread loss of irreplaceable and biodiverse-rich environments.
+Uncontrolled clearing of forests has led to widespread loss of irreplaceable environments once rich in biodiversity.